hanami/guides/content/v2.0/actions/control-flow.md

 end
 ```

-With the code above, we are validating and coercing URL `:id` parameter, making sure it will always be integer.
-Otherwise, we stop request processing, immediately returning error to the browser.
+With the code above, we are validating and coercing URL `:id` parameter, making sure it will always be an integer.
+Otherwise, we stop request processing, immediately returning the error to the browser.

 Because it isn't strictly related to our business logic, we move it to a callback.